 The night before fall and spring final exams, faculty and staff serve up a sumptuous late-night breakfast to students in need of a study break.

 Sponsored by the Black Student Union, this weekend of educational, cultural and social events attracts students and community members from the local and regional area.
-Highlights of the weekend include a guest speaker and panelists of national recognition.
+Highlights of the weekend include a guest speaker of national/regional recognition, panel presentations, workshops, cultural trivia, games and much more.

 Graduating seniors are honored each year on the eve of Commencement at this event that includes a featured speaker, readings by students, music, class reflections and a traditional light ceremony in which a circle of seniors share candle flames with their classmates.
 They then pass the light to a member of the rising senior class.